Does Kratom Interact With DXM?

 Is it Safe to Take Kratom With DXM?

-As we’ve seen, kratom has inhibitory effects on the metabolization of DXM.
-But is this really an issue?
+As we’ve seen, kratom has inhibitory effects on DXM’s metabolism.
+But is this an issue?

-The reality is this: if you’re taking DXM responsibly and using the proper dosage, then it’s unlikely to lead to any noticeable side effects in combination with kratom.
+The reality is this: if you’re taking DXM for a short period and using the proper dosage, it’s unlikely to experience any noticeable side effects when combined with kratom.

-DXM is not meant to be used for long periods of time.
-Additionally, incredibly large amounts of DXM need to be consumed to cause immediate adverse effects.
+DXM is not meant to be used for long periods.
+Additionally, incredibly large amounts of DXM must be consumed to cause immediate adverse effects.